EXPERIENCE WITH EAB

 The University of Texas at Dallas School of Management II was the first major project Kit commissioned.
 It was also the first Leadership in Energy and Environmental Design (LEED) Silver project for which Kit performed commissioning services.

 Kit led the project for The University of Texas at Dallas Engineering Building in Richardson, Texas.
 This American Institute of Architects (AIA) award winning project was featured in Texas Architect Magazine.
 It also achieved Leadership in Energy and Environmental Design (LEED) Gold status.

 The University of North Texas Health Science Center Interdisciplinary Research Building in Fort Worth, Texas is the most sophisticated project that Kit has been a part of.
 This impressive project achieved Leadership in Energy and Environmental Design (LEED) Gold recognition.

-Kit transitioned into a TAB Senior Project Manager role in preparation for a future role in executive management.
+Kit continued to develop professionally and in 2022, he transitioned into a TAB Senior Project Manager for the Dallas office.
 Kit has assumed the role of overseeing multiple healthcare clients, notably maintaining a strong relationship with Scottish Rite Hospital.

 Which of these core values (Integrity, Quality, Consistency and Teamwork) do you most identify with, and what does it mean to you?

 Quality.
 While growing up, my father used to always tell me when I did something incorrectly, “If it’s worth doing, it’s worth doing RIGHT”.
 While this might have driven my younger self crazy, it is the motto I live by today.